 The current layout of the innermost tracking component of PANDA, the micro vertex detector (MVD), incorporates 4 barrel layers and six disk layers.
-Altogether roughly 400 double sided strip modules and 140 hybrid pixel modules cover an active area of about 1 m2 with 107 readout channels.
+Altogether roughly 400 double sided strip modules and 140 hybrid pixel modules cover an active area of about 1 m2 with 10^7 readout channels.
 Two more disk stations further downstream are foreseen to improve vertex tagging of hyperons and other particles with strangeness as well as to assist the tracking of particles in the forward region.
 These disks will be only equipped with double sided strip detectors.
 More details concerning the design and the layout can be found elsewhere [1, 2, 3].
-Main task of the MVD is a high resolution tracking for charged particles and the vertex reconstruction of primary and secondary vertices.
+The main task of the MVD is a high resolution tracking for charged particles and the vertex reconstruction of primary and secondary vertices.
 Especially for the open charm physics an excellent reconstruction of D-meson decay vertices in all three spatial dimensions is mandatory.
-This task defines the figures of merit which are collected in table 2.
+This task defines the figures of merit which are collected in Table 2.

-spatial resolution for track points σ_s in r φ ,
+spatial resolution for track points σ_s in $r\varphi$,

 versus p_T and Θ σ_s in z

 resolution for vertex reconstruction σ_v in x, y

 versus p_T and Θ and z

 relative resolution for charged $\Delta p/p$

 particle momenta vs. p_T and Θ

-relative mass resolution of Δ m/m
+relative mass resolution of $\Delta m/m$

 reconstructed D^ and D

-Table 2: Basic figures of merit for the MVD.
+Table 2: Basic figures of merit for the MVD, the momentum and mass resolution can only be derived with the entire PANDA tracking system.

-The requirements of the MVD for these figures of merit will primary be derived from the $\bar{p}p \to D^{+}D^{-}$ benchmark channel which allows a determination of the crucial secondary vertex detection for the short lived D-mesons together with tracking of low momentum pions coming from the D^ -decays.
-A first estimation of the expected performance in terms of the figures of merit, divided into the pixel and strip part of the MVD, based on experience and educated guesswork at least, is given in Appendix 5, table 4, second column and third column respectively.
+The requirements of the MVD for these figures of merit will primary be derived from the $\bar{p}p \rightarrow D^{+}D^{-}$ benchmark channel which allows a determination of the crucial secondary vertex detection for the short lived D-mesons together with tracking of low momentum pions coming from the D^ -decays.
+A first estimation of the expected performance in terms of the figures of merit, divided into the pixel and strip part of the MVD, based on experience and educated guesswork at least, is given in Appendix 5, Table 4, second column and third column, respectively.